 Use an isolated class loader for this shared library.

-So if you check the checkbox, then it is available as a singleton to any application which links this shared library.
+So if you check the checkbox labeled with the above text, then it is available as a singleton to any application which links to this shared library.
 In this case singleton class will be loaded by an isolated class loader and each respective application will point to the same singleton instance.

 If you uncheck the checkbox then it is available as a singleton to any application which links to the shared library.
 In this case singleton will be loaded as part of the application and each application will have its own separate singleton instance.